isc-projects/stork/doc/install.rst

 registration using the server token is more straightforward because it does not require unauthorized agents' approval via the web UI.

-If the server token leaks, it poses a risk that rogue agents register.
+If the server token leaks, it poses a risk that rogue agents might register.
 In that case, the administrator should regenerate the token to prevent the uncontrolled registration of new agents.
-Regeneration of the token does not affect already registered agents.
-The new token must be used for the new registrations.
+Regeneration of the token does not affect already-registered agents.
+The new token must be used for any new registrations.

 The server token can be regenerated in the ``How to Install Agent on New Machine`` dialog box available after entering the ``Services -> Machines`` page.

 Agent Setup Summary
 ~~~~~~~~~~~~~~~~~~~

 After successful agent setup, the agent periodically tries to detect installed
-Kea DHCP or BIND 9 services on the system.
+Kea DHCP or BIND9 services on the system.
 If it finds them, they are
 reported to the ``Stork Server`` when it connects to the agent.

 Further configuration and usage of the ``Stork Server`` and the
 ``Stork Agent`` are described in the :ref:`usage` chapter.

 .. _inspecting-keys-and-certificates:

 Inspecting Keys and Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Stork Server maintains TLS keys and certificates internally for securing communication between ``Stork Server`` and ``Stork Agents``.
-They can be inspected and exported using ``Stork Tool``, e.g:
+Stork Server maintains TLS keys and certificates internally to secure the communication between ``Stork Server`` and any agents.
+They can be inspected and exported using ``Stork Tool`` with a command such as:

 .. code-block:: console

     $ stork-tool cert-export --db-url postgresql://user:pass@localhost/dbname -f srvcert -o srv-cert.pem

-The above command may fail when the database password contains the characters requiring URL encoding.
+The above command may fail if the database password contains any characters requiring URL encoding.
 In this case, a command line with multiple switches can be used instead:

 .. code-block:: console

     $ stork-tool cert-export --db-user user --db-password pass --db-host localhost --db-name dbname -f srvcert -o srv-cert.pem

-The certificates can be inspected using openssl (e.g. ``openssl x509 -noout -text -in srv-cert.pem``).
+The certificates and secret keys can be inspected using OpenSSL, using commands such as ``openssl x509 -noout -text -in srv-cert.pem`` (for the certificates) and ``openssl ec -noout -text -in cakey`` (for the keys).

-Similarly, the secret keys can be inspected in similar fashion (e.g. ``openssl ec -noout -text -in cakey``)
+There are five secrets that can be exported or imported: the Certificate Authority secret key (``cakey``), the Certificate Authority certificate (``cacert``), the Stork Server private key (``srvkey``), the Stork Server certificate (``srvcert``), and a server token (``srvtkn``).

-For more details check ``stork-tool`` manual: :ref:`man-stork-tool`.
-There are five secrets that can be exported or imported: Certificate Authority secret key (``cakey``), Certificate Authority certificate (``cacert``), Stork Server private key (``srvkey``), Stork Server certificate (``srvcert``) and a server token (``srvtkn``).
+For more details, please see :ref:`man-stork-tool`.

 Using External Keys and Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~